ng build

 - TypeScript resolution: Cut from 2.1s to 1.3s per compile using

-vite-plugin-dts3.9 - Tree-shaking accuracy: 99.4% (verified via
+- Tree-shaking accuracy: 99.4% (verified via

-@rollup/plugin-visualizer+ custom CI script)
+@rollup/plugin-visualizer + custom CI script)

 Monitoring Setup